 When it comes to cooking with extra virgin olive oil, you’re better off using other stable oils or fats instead to avoid eating rancid oil.
 Extra virgin olive oil is ideal for drizzling onto foods or using in salad dressings or dips since this requires no cooking.

 So what are the best oils for cooking?
 Because olive oil isn’t as stable as other sources of fats, other great oil options to cook with instead include: coconut oil (which is also best when it’s cold-pressed and virgin), organic pastured butter/ghee (which contain healthy short-chain fatty acids that have a higher heat threshold), or red palm oil (stable under high heat and great for cooking or baking).
 Coconut oil is my personal favorite choice since the list of coconut oil benefits is long — acting as an antimicrobial, energy booster and fat-loss tool.
+In addition, red palm oil does have some concerning sustainability issues, which is why it’s important to only get RSPO-certified palm oil, if you choose to go that route.

 How can you use extra virgin olive oil in uncooked dishes?
 To make a quick and versatile dressing for salads, vegetables or whole grains, combine it with several tablespoons of balsamic vinegar and a small amount of dijon mustard.
 You can also roast, grill, sauté or steam vegetables and then add seasoning and olive oil when they’re finished cooking.
 Using extra virgin olive oil in pesto, hummus, spreads, raw soups and dips is another option.